Pocket Sized Farms

 Children enrolled and participating in the camp will receive a home-based start-up food garden kit, and can pick up craft/learning kits for the following week at the weekly family outings.

-Each garden kit includes a garden shovel (unless you already received yours) or a trowel for container gardening if you live in an apartment building, sheep manure/compost, topsoil, vegetable seeds, plants and instructions on how to get started growing food at home.
+Each garden kit includes a garden shovel (unless you’ve already received yours) or a trowel for container gardening if you live in an apartment building, sheep manure/compost, topsoil, vegetable seeds, plants and instructions on how to get started growing food at home.

 We have identified wonderful natural areas to explore in the city and will invite all members of your family to join us once each week.
 When you RSVP for each week, let us know how many people are coming from your family, so we can bring snacks for all and prepare your weekly craft kits for you to pick up at the following weekly outing.

 This is an opportunity for us to increase residential food gardens and come together as a community.
-If you have children (aged 7-12) who are interested in participating in our summer program, please complete the registration form and we will be in touch!

 "On the first day back to school, I forgot my lunch.
 So I went out to the garden and made myself a salad.
 I put spinach, lettuce, tomatoes and cucumbers in it.
-It was great!"

 — Grade 4 Student, Sir Issac Brock PSF